Anurag5086/Portfolio-website-themes/README.md

 ```markdown
 cd Portfolio-website-themes
 ```
 * Pick a Portfolio Website or make a new one.
-(Make sure you rename the folder as Portfolio-<Current Number>)
+(Make sure you rename the folder as Portfolio-Current Number)
 * Make a new branch
 ```markdown
 git checkout -b branch-name